board members

 angel lehrian

-Angel has been a member of the Edgewood Foundation for 14 years.
-She’s dedicated herself to the foundation in various roles; former secretary, Vice President and, most recently, President.
+Angel has been a member of the Edgewood Foundation for more than 14 years.
+She’s dedicated herself to the foundation in various roles; former Secretary, President and, most recently, Vice President.
 Angel loves Edgewood because of the close-knit sense of community.

 Dan mooney